AstraZeneca's Lynparza reduces relapse, death in breast cancer patients

 Lynparza, developed with Merck & Co Inc, generated more than $1 billion in sales last year for AstraZeneca and has become one of the top growth drivers for the drugmaker.

-The treatment belongs to a class of drugs called PRAP inhibitors that stop cancer cells from repairing themselves after damage from chemotherapy.
+The treatment belongs to a class of drugs called PARP inhibitors that stop cancer cells from repairing themselves after damage from chemotherapy.

 In February, the World Health Organization said that breast cancer has overtaken lung cancer as the most common form of the disease and accounts for nearly 12% of new cases each year worldwide.